Classification of irreducible integrable representations of loop toroidal Lie algebras: Classification of modules when the center of toroidal Lie algebra acts trivially

 \end{proposition} \begin{lemma} Let $I$ and $J$ be two co-finite ideal of a commutative, associative, finitely generated algebra $S$ over $\mathbb C$.
 Then $IJ$ is a co-finite ideal of $S$.
-Hence product of finite numbers of co-finite ideal of $S$ is co-finite. \end{lemma} \begin{proof} To prove this we use the fact that, a finitely generated algebra over $\mathbb C$ is artinian iff it is a finite dimensional over $\mathbb C$, \cite{14} (Chapter 8, problem 3).
-Now since dim$S/I$ and dim$S/J$ both are finite so both are Artinian ring. \\ Consider the morphism $f: S/IJ \mapsto S/I \times S/J$ by $f(a+IJ)=(a+I,a+J)$, then $f(S/IJ)$ is finitely generated as an algebra over $\mathbb C$ and is of finite dimensional.
-Hence $f(S/IJ)$ is an Artinian ring.\\ Now consider an exact sequence $0 \mapsto S/I \mapsto S/IJ \mapsto f(S/IJ) \mapsto 0$, since both $S/I$ and $f(S/IJ)$ are Artinian, hence $S/IJ$ is so.
+In particular, product of finite numbers of co-finite ideals of $S$ is co-finite. \end{lemma} \begin{proof} To prove this we use the fact that a finitely generated algebra over $\mathbb C$ is Artinian iff it is a finite dimensional over $\mathbb C$, \cite{14} (Chapter 8, Exercise 3).
+Now, dim$S/I$ and dim$S/J$ both are finite so both are Artinian ring. \\ Consider the homomorphism $f: S/IJ \to S/I \times S/J$ by $f(a+IJ)=(a+I,a+J)$, then $f(S/IJ)$ is finitely generated as an algebra over $\mathbb C$ and is of finite dimensional.
+Hence $f(S/IJ)$ is an Artinian ring.\\ Now consider an exact sequence $0 \to S/I \to S/IJ \to f(S/IJ) \to 0$, since both $S/I$ and $f(S/IJ)$ are Artinian, so is $S/IJ$.

 \end{proof}